ietf-tools/bibxml-service/docs/topics/production-setup.rst

 HTTPS
 =====

-The service relies on being accessed via HTTPS URLs.
+The service relies on being accessed via HTTPS URLs, HTTP URLs are only acceptable in local development and may cause issues otherwise.

 It is expected to be run from behind a load balancer (reverse proxy, CDN) that terminates SSL and talks to BibXML in plain HTTP.